victoriauniversity/vic-ui-kit/src/docs/index.md

 Even though the Victoria UI library is mostly maintained by the [Web Team], any form of contribution is highly appreciated.

 To report a bug, request a feature or simply discuss your ideas, please either:
- * submit a ticket in [project's GitHub repository](https://github.com/victoriauniversity/vuw-styleguide/issues), or
+ * submit a ticket in [project's GitHub repository](https://github.com/victoriauniversity/vic-ui-kit/issues), or
- * directly contribute to the code base by [creating a pull request](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) into project's [develop branch](https://github.com/victoriauniversity/vuw-styleguide/tree/develop).
+ * directly contribute to the code base by [creating a pull request](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) into project's [dev branch](https://github.com/victoriauniversity/vic-ui-kit/tree/dev).